Search

 Kevin Warne

-During his tenure on the Hilltop, Warne has coached 28 players to All-BIG EAST honors, one BIG EAST Freshman of the Year, one BIG EAST Attack Player of the Year, one BIG EAST Goalkeeper of the Year and 10 USILA All-Americans.
-Five of his players have played in the prestigious North-South All-Star Game, while 11 have gone on to play professionally in Major League Lacrosse.
+During his tenure on the Hilltop, Warne has coached 29 USILA All-Americans, two Tewaaraton Award Finalists and guided 52 players to All-BIG EAST honors including three BIG EAST Freshmen of the Year, four BIG EAST Attack Players of the Year, three BIG EAST Goalkeepers of the Year, one BIG EAST Midfielder of the Year and two BIG EAST Defensive Players of the Year awards.
+Five of his players have played in the prestigious North-South All-Star Game, while 19 have gone on to play professionally in Major League Lacrosse or the Premier Lacrosse League.

 During the 2020 season, the Hoyas were one of the most dominant teams during COVID-19 shortened campaign.
-The Hoyas led the NCAA in in scoring defense (6.33) and scoring margin (10.17) while ranking second overall in clearing (.934).
+The Hoyas led the NCAA in scoring defense (6.33) and scoring margin (10.17) while ranking second overall in clearing (.934).
 Georgetown’s stout defense, a hallmark of Warne led team, allowed just one team to score more than 10 goals on the season and held opponents to under five goals three different times.
-Following the season, defenseman Gibson Smith and goalie Owen McElroy were both named Inside Lacrosse First Team Media All-Americans and attackman Jake Carraway was an Inside Lacrosse Third Team Media All-American.
+Following the season, defenseman Smith and goalie McElroy were both named Inside Lacrosse First Team Media All-Americans and attackman Carraway was an Inside Lacrosse Third Team Media All-American.

 Warne led the Hoyas to their second-straight BIG EAST title in 2019.
 Georgetown won 13 games on the year, tying the program record for victories in a season, and made its 13th NCAA Tournament appearance before falling to defending national champion Yale.
 Four Hoyas were named USILA All-Americans as Daniel Bucaro and Lucas Wittenberg earned second team honors while Carraway and Smith collected honorable mention accolades.
 All four were also named First Team All-BIG EAST.
 Bucaro broke the program record for career goals scored, Carraway tied the single season record for points and Wittenberg set the single game record with eight assists in the BIG EAST semifinals.
 Bucaro was also a repeat Tewaaraton Award Nominee.